-I recently posted a blog with some quick facts about breast feeding.
+I recently posted a blog with some quick facts about breast feeding as well as the best tips from http://thebustboosters.com/ to enhance your breast.
 But I’m sure there is still a bit of hesitance and confusion when it comes to deciding whether to do it or not.
 So below, I’ve written a list of 10 myths about breast feeding, that should clear things up a bit.

 - It’s easy – It’s actually not.
 It takes work.
 I think that’s why a lot of women give up on it.
 You have to expect that it’s gonna take work, and be willing to do it.

 - It hurts – That it does, but not forever.
-After less than a week, your breast becomes used to the suckling, and breast feeding is completely painless.
+After less than a week, your breast becomes used to the suckling, and breast feeding is completely painless, I was even to lay down at Miami acupuncture to get a treatment.

 - If I don’t breast feed, I won’t swell – Engorgement happens either way, because either way your breasts will fill with milk.
 In fact, the engorgement will hurt more if you don’t breast feed, because the milk won’t be released.